Top Priorities for IT Application Strategies in 2025 Revealed: Insights from Info-Tech Research Group's Annual Report

 According to Info-Tech's research findings published in the firm's Applications Priorities 2025 report, the following five priorities are critical for IT leaders seeking to build scalable, user-centric application strategies this year:

-- Digital Products: Organizations must create engaging and valuable digital experiences for users, customers, employees, and partners, including designing user-centric, adaptable, and secure products that align with evolving customer needs and market trends.
+- Digital Products: Organisations must create engaging and valuable digital experiences for users, customers, employees, and partners, including designing user-centric, adaptable, and secure products that align with evolving customer needs and market trends.

-- Platform Management and Orchestration: Modern platforms must serve as scalable, interoperable ecosystems that empower users to build, customize, and extend solutions.
+- Platform Management and Orchestration: Modern platforms must serve as scalable, interoperable ecosystems that empower users to build, customise, and extend solutions.
 Effective platform management and orchestration ensure accessibility, reliability, and adaptability.

-- Democratized AI: By extending AI access to all employees, organizations can foster innovation and productivity across the enterprise.
-Democratized AI requires robust governance, accessible tools, and strategies for scaling AI adoption.
+- Democratised AI: By extending AI access to all employees, organisations can foster innovation and productivity across the enterprise.
+Democratised AI requires robust governance, accessible tools, and strategies for scaling AI adoption.

 - Broad Data Access: Expanding access to trusted data sources and analysis tools empowers employees to make informed, data-driven decisions.
-Data literacy initiatives and comprehensive governance are critical to maximizing the value of organizational data.
+Data literacy initiatives and comprehensive governance are critical to maximising the value of organisational data.

-- End-to-End Business Process Optimization: Scaling business automation requires optimizing roles, processes, and technologies to improve efficiency and reduce manual intervention.
-By adopting end-to-end optimization strategies, organizations can drive better outcomes across workflows.
+- End-to-End Business Process Optimisation: Scaling business automation requires optimising roles, processes, and technologies to improve efficiency and reduce manual intervention.
+By adopting end-to-end optimisation strategies, organisations can drive better outcomes across workflows.

 Overcoming Challenges and Seizing Opportunities